homebysix/docklib/README.md

 dock.save()
 ```

-Display the Documents folder as a stack to the right of the Dock divider, sorted by modification date, that expands into a fan when clicked:
+### Add the Documents folder to the right side of the Dock

-(Note that this checks for the existence of the Documents item and only adds it if it's not already present.)
+Displays as a stack to the right of the Dock divider, sorted by modification date, that expands into a fan when clicked.
+This example checks for the existence of the Documents item and only adds it if it's not already present.

 ```python
 import os